imoraes2006/wasm/README.md

 WebAssembly is an assembly language for a conceptual machine.
 WebAssembly is a way to run programming languages other than JavaScript on web pages.

-## Setup your dev environment (if you want to skip the dev setup see Docker option below)
+## Setup your dev environment
+### If you want to skip the emscripten dev setup see Docker option below

 Install emsdk